waimea-ammacintosh/workshop-register-project/docs/0-requirements.md

 ### Impact / Considerations

 Throughout the project, I will regularly check in with my end-user with project updates and ask them how they think things should be, and take into consideration their ideas and needs for the project.
 This means that I will have a solid project that takes into consideration the requirements of the end user.
+For example, I might need to make the design of the front-end of the web app simple and easy to use, due to older people generally being less technologically adept, and might find a more complex design overwhelming.